turnbasedgames/urturn/docs/blog/2022-11-01-semantle-tournament/index.md

 #### Tournament Structure

 - We will auto generate a random bracket with every player that RSVPs in the [Discord](https://discord.gg/myWacjdb5S).
-- All games will be live streamed (each player will share their screen in two separate channels).
+- All games will be screen shared (each player will share their screen in two separate channels) to ensure no cheating.
-- Each player starts out on their own and are their own **team leader** (each team will have 1 player at the first round).
+- Each player starts out on their own and are their own **team leader** (i.e. each team will have 1 player at the first round).
 - When a team wins, the two teams combine and the new team leader is the **team leader of the winning team**.
 Eventually the last Semantle Battle will be between two large teams.
 - Only the team leader can type in guesses.
 Teams will not have access to the other teams voice chat/text channel.